fan87/Regular-Bytecode-Expression/readme.md

 > ⚠️ This repository is in experimental state!
 If you encounter any issue, please open a GitHub issue or pull request!

 A regular expression engine that's made for Java bytecode and objectweb ASM.
+It's designed to be easy to use

+## Main Features

+- **Fast** - Tested in Minecraft, runs smoothly, and it usually needs to load a lot of classes while initializing the game, but it's still as smooth as it should be. (**BUT** Keep in mind that at the end of the day, it's still regex, if you are using a complicated pattern, we can't promise the efficiency of that)
+- **Easy to use** - Just like regex, it's easy to use - probably easier, because you don't need to remember all those crazy symbols anymore
+- **Replacing** - You can replace instructions like what you could do in regex, and you could also do
+- **Capturing** - Capture groups, and process them programmatically.

 ## Missing Features / Known Issues
 1. Look-Behind & Look-After (Won't add for now) (Can be replaced with `thenCheckWithoutMovingPointer`, but